 Ontario Ministry of Transportation statistics from 2011 and 2012 reveal that the number of fatal accidents caused by drivers with a blood alcohol concentration above .08 have increased.
 Additionally, the number of injury and property damage causing collisions caused by impaired drivers grew between those years.

-At Greg Monforton & Partners, we have seen the devastating consequences that drinking and driving has wrought.
+At Greg Monforton & Partners, our personal injury lawyers have seen the devastating consequences that drinking and driving has wrought.
 We commend John OKane for praising drivers who do not drink and drive along with those who were responsible and left their vehicles behind instead of driving while impaired.

 Unfortunately, not everyone will be responsible.
 Each day, careless drivers get behind the wheel while intoxicated and put other motorists in danger.
 If you are ever the victim of a drunk driver, contact the auto accident lawyers at Greg Monforton & Partners, we can help you determine your legal options.